Lisdexamfetamine Patient Tips

 - High potential for abuse and dependence.
 Tolerance to the effects of lisdexamfetamine may develop over time (this means that the same dose no longer produces the same effects).

 - Withdrawal symptoms (extreme fatigue, depression) may occur if lisdexamfetamine is abruptly stopped; taper dosage off slowly under medical advice.

 - May cause dizziness and impair judgment and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

-- May cause serious cardiac side effects; the risk is greater in people with preexisting cardiac abnormalities or heart problems.
+- May cause serious cardiac side effects.
+The risk is greater in those with preexisting cardiac abnormalities or heart problems.

-- Other adverse effects include an increase in blood pressure and heart rate, exacerbation of preexisting psychiatric disorders, growth suppression in pediatric patients, and peripheral tissue disorders.
+- Other adverse effects include an increase in blood pressure and heart rate, exacerbation of preexisting psychiatric disorders, allergic reactions, and peripheral tissue disorders.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.